 You will need to provide your details and write a personal statement, unique to this programme.

-Your personal statement is an important part of your application and should explain why you’re interested in developing your leadership through this programme, your relevant experience and provide a clear argument for why you should have a place.
+Your personal statement is an important part of your application and should explain why you’re interested in developing your leadership through this programme, and your relevant experience and provide a clear argument for why you should have a place.

 Your statement should include the following:

 - Tell us about your current role and the people/projects/kind of work you lead, demonstrating the complexities and challenges? (max 250 words)